Nord Stream 2: Political aspects

 President Barack Obama opposed Nord Stream 2, echoing the policy of his predecessor George W. Bush who opposed Nord Stream 1.
 The US and European nations such as Ukraine, Poland, Estonia, Latvia and Lithuania opposed Nord Stream 2 on the grounds that it increased dependence on Russian energy and posed a security threat to the EU.
 After 2014, these countries further argued that Europe should not be refilling Russia's coffers after it invaded and annexed Crimea.
 In January 2018, United States Secretary of State Rex Tillerson reaffirmed the policy, stating US and Poland opposed the Nord Stream 2 pipeline, for the same reasons of European energy security and stability.

-The Nord Stream 2 pipeline has been opposed by a wide range of US and European leaders, including Ukrainian President Volodymyr Zelenskyy, Polish Prime Minister Mateusz Morawiecki, Slovak President Zuzana Čaputová, US President Joe Biden, former US President Donald Trump, Estonian PM Kaja Kallas, the European Council President Donald Tusk and former British foreign minister Boris Johnson.
+The Nord Stream 2 pipeline has been opposed by a wide range of US and European leaders, including Ukrainian President Volodymyr Zelenskyy, Polish Prime Minister Mateusz Morawiecki, Slovak President Zuzana Čaputová, US President Donald Trump, former US President Joe Biden, Estonian PM Kaja Kallas, the European Council President Donald Tusk and former British foreign minister Boris Johnson.
 Tusk has said that Nord Stream 2 is not in the EU's interests.
 Former Italian Prime Minister Matteo Renzi and Hungarian Prime Minister Viktor Orbán have questioned the different treatment of Nord Stream 2 and South Stream projects.

 Some claim that the project violates the long-term declared strategy of the EU to diversify its gas supplies.
 A letter, signed by the leaders of nine EU countries, was sent to the EC in March 2016, warning that the Nord Stream 2 project contradicts the European energy policy requirements that suppliers to the EU should not control the energy transmission assets, and that access to the energy infrastructure must be secured for non-consortium companies.
-A letter by American lawmakers John McCain and Marco Rubio to the EU criticized the project in July 2016.

 An anti-trust investigation against Gazprom started in 2011 revealed a number of "abusive practices" the company applied against various recipients in the EU and Nord Stream 2 was criticized from this angle as strengthening Gazprom's position in the EU even more.
 European Commission officials expressed the view that "Nord Stream 2 does not enhance [EU] energy security".

 Sberbank's investment research division in 2018 voiced concerns from Russian stakeholders' perspective, specifically that the project's goals are exclusively political: